Phil Hale: Current work

 Hale's current work focuses on figure as well, in depictions of slightly surreal scenes with strange characters performing various physical feats, usually in a confrontation of some sort.

-In 2007, Hale was commissioned by the House of Commons to paint the official portrait of former UK Prime Minister, Tony Blair.
+In 2007, Hale was commissioned by the House of Commons to paint the official portrait of former UK Prime Minister Tony Blair.
 The finished painting was unveiled in Westminster on April 23, 2008.
-Mr Blair sat for the portrait during his final months in office in 2007.
+Blair sat for the portrait during his final months in office in 2007.

-In 2014, Hale was recruited by G-Star RAW to produce their Spring/Summer ’14 campaign “The Challenge”.
+In 2014, Hale was recruited by G-Star RAW to produce their Spring/Summer '14 campaign "The Challenge".
 He created a series of photographic collages of a chess match between Chess World Champion Magnus Carlsen, and model Lily Cole.

 In 2015, he exhibited 15 oil paintings and at 18 pencil drawings in an exhibition titled Life Wants to Live.
 The exhibition showed at Jonathan LeVine's Gallery in New York and was later published as a book.

 He also recently formed the movie production company "unprofessional.com" with his son Callum Hale Thomson.
 It specialises in bespoke analogue filmmaking.

 Hale's work is featured in major collections including the Palace of Westminster, National Portrait Gallery, Lord's Cricket Ground, Sony and Warner Bros.